OWASP/www-project-cyber-controls-matrix/Contributions/readme.md

 Contributions to the OCCM are welcome and appreciated.

-Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full to the OWASP Foundation, Inc, the OCCM Creator, and the OCCM Project Leader.

 Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full, without any obligation whatsoever expressed or implied, to: the OWASP Foundation, Inc., the OCCM Creator, and the OCCM Project Leader.
-Contributions may be used, shared, and disseminated at the complete discretion of the OWASP Foundation, Inc., the OCCM Creator, the OCCM Project Leader, and anyone associated with the project whether in an official or non-official capacity.
+Contributions may be used, shared, and disseminated at the complete discretion of the OWASP Foundation, the OCCM Creator, the OCCM Project Leader, and anyone associated with the project whether in an official or non-official capacity.
 Contributions may include, but are not limited to: information, content, assistance, ideas, software code, submissions, employment, licensing, financial support, marketing, promotion, endorsement, and sponsorship.

 ***
 ## Contribution Instructions